 When it comes to self-image, however, it’s another story entirely.

-When I was in high school, I got laughed at for my big nose, bushy hair, bad teeth and just about everything else (got my lovely ‘friend’ Sammy to thank for that, cheers hun).
+When I was in high school, I got laughed at for my big nose, bushy hair, bad teeth and just about everything else.
 I was totally insecure and I felt like the ugliest girl in the world.

 It isn’t difficult to see how a 14 year old girl just trying to figure out who she is can fall into the trap of becoming a cold-blooded animal.